The Ethics of Silence and of Speaking Up

 How then should we determine when is the time to remain silent and when is the time to speak?

-Rabbi Cutler of Montreal, in an published by , suggests we ask ourselves three questions before deciding.
+Rabbi Cutler of Montreal, in an article published by The Canadian Jewish News, suggests we ask ourselves three questions before deciding.

 “Ecclesiastes teaches that there is ‘a time to be silent and a time to speak.’”
 However, “Ecclesiastes doesn’t give guidance as to which situations merit which response.
 Each situation becomes a judgment call.
 I ask myself: